jfcloutier/karma_system/design_notes/cognition_actors.md

-observe -> Make predictions about umwelt experiences -> believe believe -> Update own experiences from observations -> act act -> Select a goal (a held experience to impact) and attempt to realize it via an affordance directing the umwelt to change its experiences -> assess assess -> Evaluate the accuracy of the causal model and the effectiveness of past affordances -> age age -> Maybe grow/shrink the SOM (cytosis/apoptosis) and diffuse stress -> observe
+observe -> Make predictions about umwelt experiences -> believe believe -> Update own experiences from observations -> act act -> Select a goal (a held experience to impact) and attempt to realize it via an plan directing the umwelt to change its experiences -> assess assess -> Evaluate the accuracy of the causal model and the effectiveness of past plans -> age age -> Maybe grow/shrink the SOM (cytosis/apoptosis) and diffuse stress -> observe

 The pattern is *Message to self -> Task -> Follow-up message to self*